 Before you start this tutorial, it's important that you read How to Make / Create Your Own Website: The Beginner's A-Z Guide.
 That article lists some of the preliminary steps you need to take before you can even design a website.
 There's more to creating a website than simply using a web editor, such as getting a domain name and finding a web host.
 Please read that article, otherwise when you reach the section of this tutorial telling you to publish your website, you won't know what I'm talking about.

 In addition, since this tutorial is about using NetObjects Fusion 11, you'll need the aforesaid editor.
-I know it seems like I'm stating the obvious here, but I mention it in case some of you have an earlier version of NetObjects Fusion (like version 10 or earlier) or the free "Essentials" version.
-Since this tutorial was written specifically for version 11, things may not work the same way for you if you use those earlier versions, and indeed, some features may even be completely missing.
+I know it seems like I'm stating the obvious here, but I mention it in case some of you have a different version of NetObjects Fusion (like version 10) or the free "Essentials" version.
+Since this tutorial was written specifically for version 11, it's possible that things may not work the same way for you if you use those other versions, and indeed, some features may even be completely missing.

 By the end of this tutorial series, you will have a working website with multiple pages, including a home page, a site map, an (optional) "About Us" page, and a feedback form.
 You'll also have acquired the skills and knowledge to create other pages for your website, and indeed other websites.